jordanh/idigi-arduino-connector/private/Readme.txt

         HTML-based User Guide with more hot links and tighter integration with software distribution.

-        Reduced the dynamic memory needed to run the IIK.
-By adding support for the idigi_config_max_transaction callback (or the compile time IDIGI_MSG_MAX_TRANSACTION definition), a limited memory model is used instead of a unbounded model.
-For minimal use, the idigi_config_max_transaction (or IDIGI_MSG_MAX_TRANSACTION) should be
+        Reduced the amount of dynamic memory required to execute the IIK.
+With added support for the idigi_config_max_transaction callback (or the compile time IDIGI_MSG_MAX_TRANSACTION definition), a limited memory approach is employed instead of an unbounded model.
+For minimal memory usage, idigi_config_max_transaction (or IDIGI_MSG_MAX_TRANSACTION)
-        set to 1.
+        should be set to 1.

 DEPRECATED FUNCTIONS AND CHANGES